saving-satoshi/saving-satoshi/README.md

 - Localization to other languages if there is interest

 Thank you so much for your interest in the project.
 We'd love to hear your feedback.

+## License
+Saving Satoshi is released under the terms of the MIT license.
+See [LICENSE](https://github.com/ecurrencyhodler/saving-satoshi/blob/master/license) for more information or see https://opensource.org/licenses/MIT.